maubreville/Thesis/figures/README.md

+# Figures

+These figures, used in my doctoral thesis, are all licensed under creative commons (CC BY 4.0) and are thus free to be used in other works (given proper referencing).

 ## Theoretical Background: Machine Learning

 ![Figure 2.1: Pattern recognition pipeline, showcasing the difference between traditional machine learning and deep learning.](theory/PatternRecognition.svg)